Winston-Services/TokenWatch/README.md

 ```

 Use this application to help you watch your tokens liquidity.
+## Setting up network connections.
+Inside the `config/networks` folder is the BNB.json file, you can use this as an example of how to add other networks to the application.

+Inside the file you will find the information used by the application to connect to two different api's that aid us in getting the price and liquidity of our tokens.

+Each network has its own data, and we need to make sure we are collecting the right information from the right place.

+## Setting up tokens.
+Inside the `config/tokens` folder is a few folders for our networks we want to use.
+Let's take a look in the BNB folder.
+Inside the `config/tokens/BNB` folder we will find a few more JSON files.
+We will use this information to aquire the information we need to calculate the price of our tokens.
+I have included `RKL.json`, `USDC.json`, `WBNB.json`, and `WIN.json`. `RKL.json`, and `WIN.json` are our project tokens so we want to watch those.
+The other two `USDC.json`, and `WBNB.json` are so we can get the price based off of the pool.
+Since the pool is in *WBNB*, we have to convert that to *USDC* to get our dollar value.

+## Setting up Exchange Routers
+In this basic version we have included only the Pancake Router.
+You can add more yourself manually, or check out the pro version.

 ## Run as a nodejs application
+Create the binary build files.

 `npm i`
 Install the node modules.
 `node ./index.js`